Webb Telescope Reveals An Ancient Universe Packed with Oddly-Bright Galaxies, Puzzling Astronomers

 Their luminosities were so shocking that some physicists questioned the standard model of cosmology, which describes how the universe has evolved since the Big Bang.

-A research team led by Guochao Sun, a postdoctoral fellow at Northwestern University in Illinois, found another explanation: bursts of formation.
+A research team led by Guochao Sun, a postdoctoral fellow at Northwestern, found an explanation: bursts of formation.
 They published their findings on Tuesday in the journal Astrophysical Journal Letters.

 “If star formation happens in bursts, it will emit flashes of light.
 That is why we see several very bright galaxies,” Sun said in a Northwestern University statement describing the study.